edward638/slogo/doc/DESIGN_PLAN.md

 it most flexible), and the primary architecture of the design (i.e., what is closed and what is open).
 Discuss the program at a high-level
 (i.e., without referencing specific classes, data structures, or code).

+In this project, we are trying to create the simple computer programming language SLOGO, which takes in user input, interprets commands, and performs some action that appears on the screen.
+We hope to make several areas in our program flexible.
+Some of these areas include being able to make our program flexible enough in the back end to take in and interpret additional commands.
+In addition, we want to minimize the amount of dependencies our working parts have between each other in order to avoid issues with adding new features.
+In discussing the program at a high level, we plan to divide it into three simple modules: Model, View, and Controller.
+In this program, we hope to have the View display information to the user and be able to take in user interactions.
+These interactions are meant to go to the Controller, which can interpret the interaction.
+The Controller can then either tell the View to change its display or delegate the Model to perform some action if backend specific information is necessary to perform the interaction.
+The Controller can then change its state and/or tell the View to change its information.
+We feel that splitting the design of the program simplifies the program into three separate, smaller problems and can help our program to achieve better flexibility as a whole.

 # Design Overview
 This section serves as a map of your design for other programmers to gain a general understanding of how and why the program was divided up, and how the individual parts work together to provide the desired functionality.
 Describe the four APIs you intend to create (their purpose with